ALTIBASE/Documents/Manuals/Tools/Altibase_release/eng/Migration Center User's Manual.md

 ##### Solution

-You need to replace the driver with version 5.0.8 of MySQL Connector / J (link).
+You need to replace the driver with version 5.0.8 of MySQL Connector/J([link](https://dev.mysql.com/downloads/connector/j/5.0.html)).
 If the same happens in the retry, cancel Batch Execution by following the procedure below.

 1. Open the project.

-2. Click the menu "Migration" -> "Migration Options".
+2. Click the menu "Migration" → "Migration Options".
 3. Change the value of "Batch Execution" to "No".

 #### Data types CHAR and VARCHAR are changed to NCHAR and NVARCHAR.